Xoeseko/sdg.market/README.md

 - a Tobin tax or a flat commission applies, which revenues go to the project.

 1. In the first case, the project (i.e., token holders) decides to create tokens against cash.
-From the SDG Market, they derive a market value (recursively by considering the market price of the project tokens against other tokens of projects that have already received some cash. **The problem is that the decision to create and sell tokens requires a form of consensus, to be determined**.
+From the SDG Market, they derive a market value (recursively by considering the market price of the project tokens against other tokens of projects that have already received some cash. **The problem is that the decision to create and sell tokens requires an (unknown) form of consensus**.

 2. The second option is more like a Tobin tax, which neither requires consensus nor token creation.
 The Tobin tax function is set in the project smart contract.
 For each transaction involving cash, the buyer must pay an additional fee to the project (or equivalently, a share of her down payment of a given amount of tokens goes to the project).
 This tax can be factors more than the value of the shares, and may actually evolve with the value of tokens.
 Several mechanisms may be possible :
 a. it can be a flat rate per share, e.g., 1 CHF per token sold.
 For low value tokens, the price to pay is high, which is punitive, yet could bring cash to a project in difficulty.
 So for instance, if a token holder sells 10 tokens for 1 Swiss Francs, the per token tax may be 10 CHF (100%).
 On the contrary, if the token holder sells 1 token for 10 Swiss Francs, the tax is 1 CHF (10%).
 b. it could be a flatrate tax on the transaction : 10 CHF whatever transaction.
 It's even more punitive because it forces large volumes, unlike option (a), which is punitive on the number of token exchanged.
 c. it could be a percentage (e.g. 1%), but this may over incentivize early cash inflow

-3. The third option is an hybrid of 1 and 2a. and particularly nice imho : For each transaction, some tokens are distributed as a counterpart of the tax (it's technically no longer a tax).
+3. The third option is an hybrid of 1 and 2a. : For each transaction, some tokens are distributed as a counterpart of the tax (it's technically no longer a tax).
 For each transaction there is flat rate to pay per share to pay to the project, e.g..
 1 CHF per token.
 As a counterpart, a fraction/multiple of token is distributed as the inverse function of the current token value.
 For instance, if the token value is 1 CHF then the buyer receives 1 new token.
 If the value is 10 CHF, then the buyer receives 0.1 token.
 If the value is 100 CHF, then the buyer receives 0.01 token.
 And so on.
-This mechanism is particularly nice because it helps someone buy out quickly an abandoned project, also bringing in cash resources, and thus, reviving interested in the project.
+This mechanism is particularly nice because it helps someone buy out quickly an abandoned project, also bringing in cash resources, and thus, reviving interest in the project.

 ### Creating a SDG Commitment: